Chagan Air Base

-Chagan (also known as Dolon and Semipalatinsk-2) was an air base in Semipalatinsk (modern Semey), Kazakhstan, that served as a major Cold War bomber base under the 37th Air Army, Soviet Long Range Aviation.
-It contains significant tarmac space and over 50 revetments.
-Until at least 1980 it served as one of three bases for the Soviet Union's Tupolev Tu-95 "Bear" long-range bomber fleet.
-The nearby Dolon Southwest, a former airfield 32 km to the south, was probably a dispersal field and no longer exists.
+Chagan Air Base, also known as Dolon Air Base and Semipalatinsk-2, was an air base in Semipalatinsk (modern Semey), Kazakhstan, that served as a major Cold War bomber base under the 37th Air Army, Soviet Long Range Aviation.

-The airbase was built in the 1950s and abandoned in the 1990s.
+History

 In 1955, Dolon was one of only six Soviet bases capable of handling the Myasishchev M-4 (Bison) bomber.
 The 79th Heavy Bomber Aviation Division was created at Dolon in 1957.
 The Tupolev Tu-160 (Blackjack) was temporarily deployed to Dolon in the late 1980s.
 In 1990, Dolon had 40 Tupolev Tu-95 (Bear) aircraft, which were eliminated by 1994, ending the base's strategic bomber role.
+It contains significant tarmac space and over 50 revetments.
+Until at least 1980 it served as one of three bases for the Soviet Union's Tupolev Tu-95 "Bear" long-range bomber fleet.
+The nearby Dolon Southwest, a former airfield 32 km to the south, was probably a dispersal field and no longer exists.
+The airbase was built in the 1950s and abandoned in the 1990s.